tamtran4869/E-commerce-analysis/User_analysis.md

 #### Comments

 Only traffics from organic search, direct and paid search brand keywords brought the users back.
-It could be explained by these users know about the brand before.
+It could be explained by these users knowing about the brand before.

-If the company want to get returned users, the team could use remarketing campaigns or push branding (a indirect way) in social, PR, display ads, search-nonbrand.
+If the company want to get returned users, the team could use remarketing campaigns or push branding (an indirect way) in social, PR, display ads, and search-nonbrand.

 ## Question 21

-Comparison of conversion rates and revenue per session for repeat sessions vs new sessions.
+Compare of conversion rates and revenue per session for repeat sessions vs new sessions.

 _Received date: Nov 08, 2014_